Clifford Algebras, Clifford Groups, and a Generalization of the Quaternions: Periodicity of the Clifford Algebras

 \section{Periodicity of the Clifford Algebras $\mCl_{p, q}$}

 It turns out that the real algebras $\mCl_{p, q}$ can be build up as tensor products of the basic algebras $\reals$, $\complex$, and $\quat$.
-According to Lounesto (Section 23.16 \cite{Lounesto}), the description of the real algebras $\mCl_{p, q}$ as matrix algebras and the $8$-periodicity was first discovered by Elie Cartan in 1908.
-Of course, Cartan used a very different notation.
+As pointed out by Lounesto (Section 23.16 \cite{Lounesto}), the description of the real algebras $\mCl_{p, q}$ as matrix algebras and the $8$-periodicity was first observed by Elie Cartan in 1908; see Cartan's article, {\it Nombres Complexes}, based on the original article in German by E. Study, in Molk \cite{MolkI1}, article I-5 (fasc.
+3), pages 329-468.
+These algebras are defined in Section 36 under the name ```Systems of Clifford and Lipschitz,'' page 463-466.
+Of course, Cartan used a very different notation; see page 464 in the article cited above.
 These facts were rediscovered independently by Raoul Bott in the 1960's (see Raoul Bott's comments in Volume 2 of his Collected papers.).

 We will use the notation $\reals(n)$ (resp. $\complex(n)$) for the algebra $M_n(\reals)$ of all $n \times n$ real matrices (resp. the algebra $M_n(\complex)$ of all $n \times n$ complex matrices).
 As mentioned in Example \ref{ex3}, it is not hard to show that